I approach design with intention—human-centred, shaped by insight, and grounded in narrative.

 I bring more experience and seniority than the average recent graduate, but I also understand that I’m starting fresh.
 I know I have a lot to learn, and I’m ready to do the work—starting wherever I need to and earning my way up, just like I did in my first career.

 I wouldn’t have committed four years to returning to school if I believed in shortcuts.
 I’m a hard worker and deeply motivated to grow in this field.
-I also plan to take the NCIDQ (IDFX) exam as soon as I’m eligible.
+I also plan to take the NCIDQ (IDFX) exam when I’m eligible.

 That said, my previous experience is an asset—not a liability.
-I bring maturity, leadership, and a strategic mindset that I believe will serve both my teams and clients well, even as I continue learning the ropes.
+I bring maturity, leadership, and a strategic mindset to serve my teams and clients well, even as I continue learning the ropes.

 Skills